-The Thompson's release brand new single Between Sundays
+The Danny Thompson Band brand new single Between Sundays

 The Thompson's are very busy writing and recording their next album.
 Between Sundays is the first single released to radio April 9th 2018

 WOODSTOCK - Every time he performs the song Miles and Miles, Danny Thompson pays tribute to his deceased son, a long-haul truck driver.